-Moderna used AI extensively during COVID vaccine development and has since expanded AI across its entire pipeline.
-Drug development timelines have been cut from 5-7 years to 2-3 years for certain programs.
-Each year saved is worth an estimated $1-2 billion in earlier market entry.
-This is AI at its most impactful — literally saving lives while saving billions.
+Moderna used AI extensively during COVID vaccine development and has since pushed it across their entire pipeline.
+Drug development timelines have been compressed from 5-7 years to 2-3 years for certain programs.
+Each year saved is worth roughly $1-2 billion in earlier market entry.
+AI at its most impactful — literally saving lives while saving billions.

 Where AI Fits in Drug Development

-Traditional drug discovery is painfully slow and expensive: 10-15 years and $2.6 billion per approved drug on average.
-AI accelerates nearly every step.
+Traditional drug discovery is slow and expensive: 10-15 years and $2.6 billion per approved drug on average.
+AI speeds up nearly every step.

 mRNA Sequence Optimization

-Moderna's core technology — mRNA vaccines and therapeutics — relies on designing the right RNA sequence.
-AI models predict which sequences will produce the most effective proteins, reducing the trial-and-error process from months to days.
+Moderna's core technology — mRNA vaccines and therapeutics — depends on designing the right RNA sequence.
+AI models predict which sequences will produce the most effective proteins, turning months of trial-and-error into days.

 Clinical Trial Design

 AI analyzes historical trial data to optimize patient selection, dosing schedules, and endpoint definitions.
-This reduces trial duration by 20-30% and improves success rates.
+Trials run 20-30% shorter with better success rates.

 Manufacturing Optimization

-AI monitors production processes in real-time, predicting and preventing quality issues before they occur.
-Manufacturing yield improvements of 10-15% directly translate to lower costs per dose.
+AI monitors production in real-time, predicting and preventing quality issues before they happen.
+Manufacturing yield improvements of 10-15% translate directly to lower cost per dose.

 Safety Monitoring

 AI scans adverse event reports, social media, and healthcare databases for early safety signals.
-Faster detection of rare side effects enables faster response and maintains public trust.
+Faster detection of rare side effects means faster response and maintained public trust.

 The Financial Impact